-The following table sets forth Enterprise Parent's capitalization as of June 30, 2007:
+The following table sets forth Enterprise Parent's capitalization as of December 31, 2007 (dollars in millions):

-- on a consolidated historical basis; and - on an as adjusted basis to give effect to: (i) the sale of the notes in this offering and (ii) the application of a portion of the net proceeds we will receive to temporarily reduce borrowings outstanding under our multi-year revolving credit facility as if such amounts were applied on June 30, 2007 as described under "Use of Proceeds."
+- on a consolidated historical basis; and - on an as adjusted basis to give effect to: (i) the sale of the notes in this offering and (ii) the application of a portion of the net proceeds we will receive to temporarily reduce borrowings outstanding under Enterprise's multi-year revolving credit facility as if such amounts were applied on December 31, 2007, as described under "Use of Proceeds."

 The historical data in the table below is derived from and should be read in conjunction with Enterprise Parent's consolidated historical financial statements, including the accompanying notes, incorporated by reference in this prospectus supplement.
-You should read Enterprise Parent's financial statements and notes that are incorporated by reference in this prospectus supplement for additional information regarding Enterprise Parent's capital structure.
-The historical data below do not reflect events after June 30, 2007.
+You should read Enterprise Parent's financial statements and accompanying notes that are incorporated by reference in this prospectus supplement for additional information regarding Enterprise Parent's capital structure.
+The historical data below does not reflect events after December 31, 2007.